burakozay8/places-test-app-ios/README.md

 - Each row has an action to open Wikipedia on that location
 - User can add a custom location (name optional, latitude/longitude required)
 - Added locations are stored locally so they persist after app restart
-- Basic accessibility improvements (VoiceOver labels and hints)
+- Accessibility improvements (VoiceOver labels and hints)
 - Unit tests for `LocationsVM` using stub JSON and mock services

 ### How it works